 We explore the pros and cons of each.

-When you finish writing your book, you inevitably face the question: self-publishing vs. traditional publishing?
-Should you go chasing agents, or upload your book to Amazon, and get on with it?
-This is a difficult question, and we hope that we’ll be able to answer it for you.
-But before going into the details of the most debated area of publishing, let me reassure you: it doesn’t have to be either this or that.
+When you finish writing your book, you inevitably face the question: indie-publishing vs. traditional publishing?
+Before going into the details of the most debated topic in the publishing industry, let me reassure you: it doesn’t have to be either this or that.

-Whatever decision you make, you can always change your mind later.
-Many of today’s successful authors went both ways.
-The so-called “hybrid authors” have published books both traditionally and as self-publishers.
-Sometimes the very same books!
+Whatever decision you make, it won’t last a lifetime -- many of today’s successful independent authors went both ways.
+The so-called “hybrid authors” have published books both traditionally and as indie-publishers, sometimes the very same books!

-In this article, we are exploring the reasons why somebody might decide to go for self-publishing or not, debunk some myths surrounding self-publishing vs. traditional publishing, and list the pros and cons of both ways.
+In this article, we explore the reasons why somebody might decide to go for indie-publishing or not.
+We debunk some myths surrounding indie-publishing vs. traditional publishing and list the pros and cons of both.

 (This is an older article that had been refreshed with new content.)

 What is self-publishing?